Synonyms and other taxonomic changes

 Identified by range and a combination of characters(4)

 -- Pale creamy yellow rather than orange color areas.

 -- Basal streaks stop well short of the PM band; margins of the basal streaks are convex, resulting in an elliptical pale area surrounding the thoracic disk, like an avocado cut in half.

 -- Ground color is brownish gray.

--- PM band flares out much wider on inner (upper) margin compared to costal margin.
+-- PM band flares out much wider on inner (dorsal) margin compared to costal margin.
 PM band usually complete but may be split into triangles on each margin; the one on the inner margin always larger than the costal one.